backupbrew/switchbrew/IPC Marshalling.md

 original user-process cmd-request, except with with bits \>=(~28(?)) changed to a different ASLR'd region.

+No user-process-\>sysmodule memcpy is done for outbufs, only sysmodule-\>user-process.

 ## Raw data section

 ![An example of an IPC message with a type 0xA buffer in it.
 Red is